Sea Freight to Papua New Guinea, Explained Clearly

 Operational Checklist for Sea Freight to PNG

-Before booking: confirm gateway (Port Moresby/Lae), cargo profile, permits risk, delivery scope, and payer responsibilities.
+1. Before booking: confirm gateway (Port Moresby/Lae), cargo profile, permits risk, delivery scope, payer responsibilities (Incoterms).

-On arrival: immediate inspection and evidence capture; act fast if issues appear.
+5. On arrival: inspect immediately and capture evidence; act fast if issues appear.

-After delivery: return empty container promptly (FCL) and close out documentation for claims prevention.
+6. After delivery: return empty container promptly (FCL) and close documentation loops for claim prevention.

 FAQ